Turkmenistan votes for rubber-stamp parliament

-Voters in authoritarian Turkmenistan are choosing a parliament in an election that includes candidates from three parties and some independents, but no real opposition to President Gurbanguly Berdymukhamedov.
+Voters in authoritarian Turkmenistan on Sunday chose a new parliament in an election that included candidates from three parties and some independents, but no real opposition to President Gurbanguly Berdymukhamedov.

 The 125-seat Mejlis is largely a rubber-stamp body for Berdymukhamedov, who as president since 2007 has established a personality cult that reaches all levels of society, styling him as the Arkadag (protector).

-Songs praising Berdymukhamedov played at one polling station in the capital Ashgabat on Sunday.
+Songs praising Berdymukhamedov played at one polling station in the capital, Ashgabat.
 The national elections commission reported turnout of more than 85 percent as of two hours before polls closed.
+Election results are expected to be announced within three days.

+"Our people always happily take part in elections, which are a holiday for us.
+It doesn't matter who wins in them because all the candidates for parliament deputies are dignified people," voter Dzhahan Khudaikulieva said.

 Comments